Skip to content

 22 17072035 C T missense_variant downstream_gene_variant

-Note that since some variant have more than one effect, there can be more than one "EFFECT" column.
+Note that since some variants have more than one effect, there can be more than one "EFFECT" column.
+This makes the output harder to parse programmatically since the number of columns varies per row.

-If we prefer to have one effect per line, then we can use the vcfEffOnePerLine.pl provided with SnpEff distribution
+If you prefer one effect per line, use the vcfEffOnePerLine.pl script provided with SnpEff:

 $ cat examples/test.chr22.ann.vcf \